Career and Technical Education Month

 and the California CTE Facebook Web page at https://www.facebook.com/pages/California-CTE/350885248257044?fref=ts

-[Note: this link is no longer functional.].
+[Note: the preceding link is no longer valid].

 I look forward to working with all of you to get the word out about what CTE means to our students and our state.